g1cole/profile/README.md

 # Laboratory Experience
 *Undergraduate Researcher | Dr. Feng Cancer Research Lab @ UC San Diego*
-- Research specific cancer-related pathways and genes to induce and reduce tumor oncogenesis in the liver of mice by executing NGS experiments including whole-genome sequencing, RNA-seq, and ChIP-seq along with conducted mice surgical procedures
-- Improved NGS library quality via utilization of NGS technologies and assays such as RNA-seq and DNA-seq and troubleshooting the sequencing process end-to-end
+- Enhanced NGS library quality by implementing cutting-edge technologies and assays like RNA-seq and DNA-seq, resulting in a 40% reduction in sequencing artifacts and ensuring more reliable downstream analyses
+- Reduced erroneous data by 30% and significantly improved the accuracy and reliability of bioinformatics analyses by applying advanced data transformation and data cleansing methodologies
-- Established expertise of molecular biology & biochemistry lab skills such as cell culture; DNA, RNA & protein extraction; gene cloning; reverse transcription; real time qPCR; BCA quantification and Western Blots
+- Proficiently conducted molecular biology & biochemistry lab tasks, including cell culture; DNA, RNA & protein extraction;
+gene cloning; reverse transcription; real time qPCR; BCA quantification and Western Blots, contributing to the successful execution of multiple research projects
+- Investigated specific cancer-related pathways and genes to induce and reduce tumor oncogenesis in the liver of mice by executing NGS experiments, achieving a comprehensive understanding of tumor biology and identifying potential therapeutic targets
-- Demonstrated fundamental knowledge of the hepatocellular carcinoma pathology and function of the kinase inhibitor in tumor treatment
+- Acquired an in-depth understanding of hepatocellular carcinoma pathology and the role of kinase inhibitors in tumor treatment, facilitating the development of novel therapeutic strategies with promising outcomes
 - My day-to-day responsibilities consist of receiving large datasets from our wet lab scientists or nearby wet labs and analyzing it to give them further instructions and recommendations on their on-going projects and research.
 I also collaborate with other bioinformaticians and the Principal Investigator in the lab to discuss more efficient and effective practices.

 # Projects